department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 * Findings from the [2020 CC provider selection research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery#participants-need-specific-information-to-identify-and-prepare-for-their-appointments).
 * Findings from the Check-in Experience team's [MVP study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/research/veteran-facing/mvp-usability/research-findings.md#the-appointment-information-shown-was-sufficient-for-participants-to-understand-what-appointment-they-were-checking-in-for)

-### Participants wanted to be able to easily understand how they will attend, and find their way to their appointments
+### Participants wanted to easily understand how and where they would attend their appointments

 Information about how they would attend, whether in person or telehealth was the strongest request.
-4/9 asked for clearer information about whether the appointment is in person, over the phone, or over video, and 8/9 had a strong positive reaction when they saw this information in the concept.
+4/9 participants asked for clearer information about whether the appointment is in person, over the phone, or over video, and 8/9 had a strong positive reaction when they saw this information in the concept.

-Aside from modality, the top requests for in person appointments were:
+Along with modality, the top requests for finding appointments were:
+* 6/9 Provider name
-* 4/9 Clinic name - as it is called at the VA facility
+* 4/9 Clinic name - as it is called at the VA facility<sup>1</sup>
 * 4/9 Medical center or facility name
 * 3/9 Floor number
 * 3/9 Room number

 For video appointments, 4/9 wanted to see a link to log in to the appointment.

+<sup>1</sup> Participants indicated that they would use the name to determine both what the appointment was for, and to find their way to the appointment.

 Additionally, 2/9 wanted to see instructions about how to check-in, or what to bring to the appointment.